Turkey Pot Pie

 1. Add diced potatoes to a microwave-safe bowl with water, and cook for 5 minutes to give them a headstart.

-9. Bake in a preheated oven for 35 to 40 minutes but start checking at 25 minutes and tent with foil if the crust appears to be browning too quickly.
+5. Bake in a preheated oven for 35 to 40 minutes (start checking at 25 minutes and tent with foil if the crust appears to be browning too quickly).

+Absolutely!
 If you’d like to make this comforting pot pie recipe but don’t have plans to roast and a turkey, nor want to make chicken for it, a deli rotisserie chicken is your new best friend.
 Shred it and you’re all set.
+Alternatively, if you have leftover chicken and it’ll be easier for you to just dice, cube, or haphazardly chop the chicken instead of shredding it, go right ahead.

 Turkey Pot Pie - Hearty, creamy, comforting, perfect for chilly weather, and EASY to make!
 Use leftover shredded TURKEY OR CHICKEN in this homemade pot pie recipe loaded with potatoes, carrots, celery, peas, and juicy chunks of meat.
 Use store bought refrigerated pie crust and a shredded rotisserie chicken to save even more time!